catlee/aosa-volume2/raw/mailman/mailman.rst

 A brief history
 ===============

-GNU Mailman is free software for managing mailing list.
+GNU Mailman is free software for managing mailing lists.
 Almost everybody who writes or uses free and open source software has probably encountered a mailing list.
 Mailing lists can be discussion-based or announcement-based, with all kinds of variations in between.
 Sometimes mailing lists are